jordandeklerk/moderndid/docs/source/api/index.rst

 Acknowledgements
 ================

-The causaldid package implements various difference-in-differences methodologies from the econometric literature.
+The moderndid package implements various difference-in-differences methodologies from the econometric literature.
 We acknowledge the original authors of these methods, and the authors of the R packages that inspired this package.